 Q – What’s the online processing fee?

-Zone4 charges $2 for the FIRST membership and $1 for every subsequent membership.
-For example, a family of five members would be charged: $2 + $1 + $1 + $1 + $1= $6.
+In addition to this, Zone4 charges $1 per cart, plus $1 per person registered within that cart.
+For example, a family of five would be charged $1 for the family cart, plus $1 + $1 + $1 + $1 + $1 = $6.
 This money goes to Zone4.

 Q – Why can’t I pay by cheque?